-Great Life Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.
+Great Life Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Great Life product line includes four dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Great Life Dog Food product line includes four dry recipes.

 The following is a list of recipes available at the time of this review.

 - Great Life Wild Salmon